FAQ

 What are the security guarantees added by the batcher?

 A batcher can censor proofs.
-The user can run their own batcher to avoid censorship or can send a task to verify proofs in Aligned via Ethereum without using the batcher.
+The user can run their own batcher to avoid censorship or can send a task to verify proofs in our Proof Verification Layer via Ethereum without using the batcher.
 The batcher cannot transfer user's funds to other accounts, only spend them to create verification tasks and pay to the aggregator.
-We recommend to only deposit enough funds for a few months of operations.
+We recommend depositing only enough funds for a few months of operations.

 How do I send proofs without a batcher?